 3) we don't create measurable + realistic expectations [ we create intangible, ever-evolving, dynamically shifting ones so we can always fail or be failed by another ]

-At Break Method, we are all about reverse engineering problems or symptoms to determine a rewiring course of action.
+At Break Method, we teach you how to reverse engineer problems or symptoms to determine a rewiring course of action.
 How does the problem manifest in physical reality and how can we rewire the inputs to generate a new output?

 Here's an example: